Cassia trees are known for their display of delightfully showy, bright yellow flowers.

 All cassia trees prefer a sunny location with well-drained soil.

-Stake your tree - it will protect it from strong wind or extreme leaning like the surattensis pictured.
+Stake your tree - it will protect it from strong wind or extreme leaning like the surattensis pictured below.

 Add organic peat humus or top soil to the hole when you plant - or, better yet, a combination of one of those and composted cow manure.